 Full-depth asphalt pavements have wide applications, ranging from residential driveways and parking areas to heavy-duty pavements where high volumes of heavy traffic are anticipated, such as Interstate highways and airport runways.
-A Full-depth asphalt pavement uses asphaltic materials for all layers above the subgrade.
-The thickness of each compacted layer is based on such considerations as layer position and NMAS.
+A full-depth asphalt pavement uses asphaltic materials for all layers above the subgrade.
+However, in Wisconsin it is recommended that a paving platform/barrier be constructed over the subgrade prior to the asphaltic layer.
+The thickness of each compacted layer of asphalt is based on such considerations as layer position and NMAS.
 Figure 2.1 illustrates the cross section of a full-depth asphalt pavement.